Derbyshire and Nottinghamshire Electric Power Company: Ilkeston power station

 The company built a power station at Ilkeston and began supplying electricity in July 1904.
 By 1915 the plant at Ilkeston comprised: two 500 HP (373 kW) and one 160 HP (119 kW) engines coupled to two generators and one dynamo; one 2.5 MW steam turbine; one 0.7 MW steam alternator; one 1 MW turbo-generator; and two 250 kW converters.

 Acquisition

 In 1912 the Derbyshire and Nottinghamshire Company's entire share and loan capital was acquired by the Tramway Light and Power Company Limited.
 This company was founded in 1912 by the engineer George Balfour to acquire the assets and operating rights of electricity undertakings.
 In addition to the Derbyshire and Nottinghamshire company, it acquired the neighbouring Leicestershire and Warwickshire Electric Power Company, the Midland Electric Light and Power Company, plus several traction or tramway companies.
 The Tramway Light and Power Company was renamed the Midland Counties Electric Supply Company in 1921, see Midland Electric Light and Power Company Limited.

 Spondon power station

 In 1922 the Derbyshire and Nottinghamshire Company acquired the Spondon power station from British Celanese.
+They had built the station in 1917 to supply its own factory.
+It contained two 6 MW generators with associated boiler plant.
+These machines were replaced in 1941 with a 30 MW machine and by a further similar set in 1945.
+By 1950 there were seven generators one 12 MW, one 15 MW, one 25 MW, and four 30 MW machines.These were fed from eight 40,000, eight 80,000 and six 160,000 Ib/hr boilers.

 Operating parameters of the company's two stations are summarised in the table.